 - Low success rates compared to wart removal

 At New York Urology Specialists we offer in-office removal of scrotal warts under local anesthesia.
 The procedure is typically nearly painless, takes 15-30 minutes and you go back home or to work the same day.

 Scrotal Wart Removal

-Scrotal warts and other external genital warts in men can be completely removed by destructive and surgical methods (link):
+Scrotal warts and other external genital warts in men can be completely removed by destructive and surgical methods:

 - TCA (trichloroacetic acid) is a chemical destructive agent that is applied locally to warts by a physician.
 It does not work well and not used often.

-- Cryotherapy uses liquid nitrogen to destroy warts with extreme cold temperature.
+- Cryotherapy uses liquid nitrogen to destroy warts with extremely cold temperatures.
 Cryotherapy is effective but typically requires multiple treatments.

 - CO2 laser vaporizes the wart with infrared light energy.

 - Scrotal wart excision physically removes the diseased tissue with a surgical instrument.
 A biopsy can be sent for analysis.
 This is a highly effective method of wart removal with a small chance of recurrence